 Why does Digital Transformation Matter?

-Digital Transformation enables businesses to utilise data and technology to better serve their customers and internal stakeholders.
-Importantly, technology should support and optimise existing processes, without disrupting your organisation.
+To recap, digital transformation enables businesses to utilise data and technology to better serve their customers and internal stakeholders.
+Importantly, technology should support and optimise existing processes, without disrupting their organisation.

 For the foreseeable future, changes in consumer behaviour will have a greater impact on value in retail than any other single factor.